 Atomic batching

-Atomic batching allows multiple SENDER frames to be grouped into a single all-or-nothing unit.
+Atomic batching allows multiple frames to be grouped into a single all-or-nothing unit.
 This is useful when a sequence of calls is only meaningful if all succeed together, such as an approval followed by a swap, or a series of interdependent state changes.
 Without this feature, a revert in one frame would leave the preceding frames’ state changes applied, potentially leaving the account in an undesirable intermediate state.

 Using a flag to indicate atomic batches saves us from having to introduce a new mode.
-Batches are identified purely by consecutive SENDER frames with the flag set, terminated by a SENDER frame without it.
-This design enables consecutive atomic batches since the batch boundary is clearly indicated by the SENDER frame without the flag.
+Batches are identified purely by consecutive frames with the flag set, terminated by a frame without it.
+This design enables consecutive atomic batches since the batch boundary is clearly indicated by the frame without the flag.

 Per-frame cost